 These are just some rehearsal activities you could use – I’m sure you can think of many more that are relevant to your subject.
 The important thing is that the spoken task closely matches the upcoming written one.
 These techniques are not limited to teaching students in large classes: tutors also have an excellent opportunity for writing rehearsal with their students because they can talk with them on a one-to-one basis.

 You can also add a stage by questioning the students about their rehearsals before they move onto the writing task.
 Did they miss anything?
 How could they expand, clarify, or contextualise their ideas more clearly?
 Could they restate a particular sentence to make it more sophisticated?
 What keywords might be needed to make their answers more developed?
 By asking them to elaborate on their answers, you are actually helping to strengthen the connections the students are creating in their brains, making it much more likely that they remember the information later on.

 See the next blog in our series for advice on how to scaffold these rehearsal activities to meet the needs of all your learners and to ensure that students have enough support to create well-structured spoken – and then written – responses.
 At Get My Grades, we have been putting a lot of work into making sure that our educational content is based on educational research like the research discussed on this page.
-Have a look at some of our example content here.
 You can sign up for a tutor account here (with a 7-day free trial for each of your students) or find out more information about our platform on our website.

 Corbett, P. & Strong, J. (2011).
 Talk for Writing across the curriculum.
 Maidenhead: Open University Press.

 Get a Free 10-Week Trial for Your School

 Know your intentions.
 Implement a rigorous curriculum.
 See the impact.